×

 This enables the landlord to spot minor issues before they escalate and become expensive repairs.
 It also helps them comply with their tenancy agreement.

-Why Is PPM Important?
+Why Is Planned Preventative Maintenance (PPM) Important?

 Maintain Your Property’s Value